A Road Trip Itinerary To The Gold Coast Hinterland

-A Gold Coast Road Trip Itinerary to the Hinterland
+A 3-Day Gold Coast Road Trip Itinerary to the Hinterland

-All main destinations are within one-hour driving distance, which is a huge benefit, and it means you don’t have to travel for long hours.
+The big pro is that all main destinations are within a one-hour drive, which is a benefit and means you don’t have to drive long hours.
 A self-drive road trip is the best way to explore the hinterland.
-There is a variety of activities to suit any level of fitness and type of traveller.
+I did hire a car for three days.

-How to pick self-guided trips of the Gold Coast
+How to pick self-driving trips from the Gold Coast

-Things to do and see on the Gold Coast hinterland
+Things to do in the Gold Coast hinterland for active people

-On all my solo road trips in Australia, I use Google Maps as a navigation system, and it works very well.
+On all my solo road trips around Australia, I use Google Maps as a navigation system, which works well.

-The hang-gliding launch site overlooks the magnificent valley of Fred Bucholz Par.
-If you are more into epicurean explorations, you can taste local produce at distilleries, wineries, fruit and veggie plantations; you can go to the glow worms caves and visit art galleries.
-In contrast, some day-trip tours take you to Tamborine North.
+This overlooks the magnificent valley of Fred Bucholz Par.
+If you are more into food explorations, you can taste local produce at distilleries, wineries, and fruit and veggie plantations, go to the glow worms caves, and visit art galleries.
+Some day-trip tours take you to Tamborine North.

-There are many walks you can do from Tamborine Mountain.
+There are many walks you can take from Tamborine Mountain.
 I did two short walks to Curtis Falls and Cedar Creek Falls.
-Cedar Creek Falls are located in the outskirts of North Tamborine on the way to the Forest SkyWalk.
-They are both short walks, and within a couple of hours, you can do both.
+Cedar Creek Falls are located on the outskirts of North Tamborine on the way to the Forest SkyWalk.
+They are short walks, and you can do both within a couple of hours.
 Witches Falls and the Knoll are two more exciting places worth checking out.

 I only had time to take in the view from the Knoll Lookout.
 From the Knoll, there is some beautiful day walks too.
 Late afternoon I went to the Botanical Gardens, a very peaceful place.
 Sunset is the best time to stroll along the lush garden alleys and take photos with beautiful light reflections.

-For my second day of Gold Coast Hinterland explorations, I was undecided between the Mount Warning Hike (had been on my list for four years) and the Green Mountain Section of the Lamington National Park with O’Reilly.
+For my second day of Gold Coast Hinterland explorations, I was undecided between the Mount Warning Hike (which had been on my list for four years) and the Green Mountain Section of the Lamington National Park with O’Reilly.

-In the end, I picked a third option, the Binna Burra section, which is the more accessible part of the Lamington National Park.
+I picked a third option, the Binna Burra section, the more accessible part of the Lamington National Park.
 It’s a shorter drive (about an hour), a more relaxed route, and the scenic drive is breathtaking (the photo below is just one of the many vantage points).
-The Binna Burra section also offers a dozen varied walks in the National Parks with many lookouts.
+The Binna Burra section also offers various walks in the National Parks with many lookouts.